jackle1/Synchronous-Virtual-Whiteboard/frontend/README.md

 Once inside a room, the members in the room will be displayed alongside the room ID.

-Users can draw on teh canvas and they can also choose the colour they would like to draw with.
+Users can draw on the canvas and they can also choose the colour they would like to draw with.

-There will also be a button to refresh the canvas.